Xavisoft/mongoose-cascade/README.md

 To configure **on delete behavior** for your references, provide `onDelete` value with your schema references as shown in the above example, with one of the values below:
 - `ON_DELETE.SET_NULL`: Set the references to the document(s) being deleted to `null`
 - `ON_DELETE.CASCADE`: Delete all the document referencing the document(s) being deleted
 - `ON_DELETE.RESTRICT`: Do not delete if there are still documents referencing the document(s).
-Instead raise a `DeleteRestricted Error`
+Instead raise a `DeleteRestrictedError`
 - `ON_DELETE.PULL`: Apply the `$pull` operator on the array to remove items referencing document(s) being deleted

 #### Cascade